jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 The expected median p-value is 0.5.
 The diagonal line shows where the points should fall if the null hypothesis that there are no association signals were true at most SNPs.

-Q. Given this information, what can you infer about our current association analysis?
+*Q*.
+Given this information, what can you infer about our current association analysis?

-Q. Using the PLINK website, can you identify how to run more general tests of association (beyond the basic test we’ve done already)?
+*Q*.
+Using the PLINK website, can you identify how to run more general tests of association (beyond the basic test we’ve done already)?

 ## Population Structure Practical